Feyerabend/vm/parse/README.md

 look-ahead can see what comes next, for easier parsing.

-Errors in parsing can be a bit difficult to handle, when the parser is suppose to report several problems in a parsed program.
-Example of a parser that automates these kind of parsing is ANTLR[^antlr]
+Errors in parsing can be a bit difficult to handle, when the parser is suppose to report *several* consecutive problems in a parsed program.
+Example of a parser that automates parsing through traditional means is ANTLR[^antlr].

 [^antlr]: https://en.wikipedia.org/wiki/ANTLR, https://www.antlr.org/

-Combinator parsers are in contrast a type of parser built using higher-order functions, known as combinators, that combine simpler parsers to build more complex parsers.
+Combinator parsers are, in contrast, a type of parser built using higher-order functions, known as *combinators*, that combine simpler parsers to build more complex parsers.
 The combinator parsers have a very natural connection to
 mathematics: [Combinator Parsers](combpar.pdf).